SeanTater/SeanTater.github.io/_posts/2025-07-04-rag-speedrun-unstructured-pdfs.md

 #     "openai",
 #     "sentence-transformers",
 #     "torch",
-#     "unstructured[pdf]", # Includes pdfminer.six, python-magic, lxml
+#     "unstructured[pdf]", # Includes pdfminer.six, python-magic, lxml, etc
-#     "unstructured-inference", # For layoutparser, detectron2, etc.
 # ]
 #
 # # The following section uses the CPU version of pytorch by default, since it is smaller and more portable,